Best Personal Loans With No Origination Fee in 2024

 Why do I have to pay an origination fee?

 Lenders sometimes charge an origination fee to help cover the cost of providing a loan.
-For example, a lender might put your origination fee toward ordering your credit report or underwriting and funding the loan.
+For example, a lender might put your origination fee toward ordering your credit report or processing your loan application.

 You might also have to pay an origination fee if you have bad credit.
-Lenders prefer to work with good-credit borrowers since they are less likely to default on their loan.
-Consequently, a lender might try to earn your business by waiving its origination fee if you have a high credit score.
+Lenders prefer to work with good-credit borrowers since they are more likely to make on-time payments.

 Other personal loan fees